Greece Moments Greece Moments

 Fourtalia: A Specialty of Andros

 The gourmet restaurant at the Micra Anglia Hotel has everything you could wish for for a romantic evening.
-In a casual atmosphere, you can enjoy an excellent menu here.
-The Greek and international dishes are served attractively in individual courses.
-A good selection of wines accompanies the taste experience.
+In a relaxed atmosphere, you can enjoy an excellent menu.
+The Greek and international dishes are attractively served in individual courses.
+A fine selection of wines completes the dining experience.
 The staff is very accommodating and child friendly.

 dollys restaurant andros micra anglia hotel